NextronSystems/security-center-manual/setup/configure_os.rst

 Changing the IP-Address
 -----------------------

-You components IP Addresses can be changed in **/etc/network/interfaces**.
+You servers IP Addresses can be changed in **/etc/network/interfaces**.
 The IP is configured with the address variable.

 .. code-block:: console